navapbc/template-infra/docs/infra/set-up-networks.md

 # Set up networks

-The networks setup process will:
+The networks set up process will:

 1. Configure project networks, including to be compatible with the project's environment mapping
 3. Configure all networks